 What are air bridges and which holiday destinations could be included?

-Short-haul flights to popular European destinations are expected to resume from next month.
+Quarantine arrangements will be replaced by a traffic light system categorising countries as green, amber or red based on their coronavirus risk.

-Travellers could soon be jetting off abroad in quarantine-free summer holidays as the Government is set to announce so-called air bridges with popular destinations.
+Travellers could soon be jetting off abroad on quarantine-free summer holidays, as the Government confirmed changes will be announced soon to the blanket travel ban.

 Here is what you need to know about air bridges and travelling abroad.